 This post includes affiliate links.

-This easy free crochet pattern is called the Lemon Peel Fingerless Gloves.
-The pattern uses the lemon peel stitch and is made quickl in less than an hour.
+This easy, free crochet pattern is called the Lemon Peel Fingerless Gloves.
+The pattern uses the lemon peel stitch and is made quickly in less than an hour.

-The entire Lemon Peel collection is featuring the Premier Yarns Anti-Pilling Heather yarn in the color Blue Heather.
+The entire Lemon Peel collection features the Premier Yarns Anti-Pilling Heather yarn in the color Blue Heather.
 Of course you can use any other worsted weighted yarn for this pattern, but I sure believe the Anti-Pilling

 The Lemon Peel Stitch